Here’s what might be going on with your body, mental health, energy levels, and work-life balance at 18 weeks postpartum.

 You could get your first postpartum period within a month of giving birth, or it could take upwards of a year.
-If you recently quit breastfeeding, it may show up sooner than later, but the duration and symptoms might be different than they were before pregnancy.
+If you recently weaned, it may show up sooner than later, but the duration and symptoms might be different than they were before pregnancy.

-You may also start shedding.
-The amount of hair fallout you’ll experience in postpartum can be alarming, but bear in mind it’s totally normal and won’t last forever.
+You may also start shedding or be in the most dramatic part of postpartum hair loss.
+The amount of hair fallout you’ll experience postpartum can be alarming, but it is normal and resolves over time on its own.

 Your mental health

 As you get to know your baby more each day and get into the groove of being a parent, you might feel happy, thankful, and all-around content.
 Having said that, postpartum depression, anxiety, and body image issues could also arise this week.

 Postpartum depression and anxiety